OpenGovIntelligence/json-qb/spec/table-format.md

            "2003":[2003, 2368, 1089, 732, 4577, 468, 255, 1307, 1548],
            "2004":[2075, 2388, 1071, 807, 4568, 501, 223, 1431, 1539]}
 ````

+`NOTE` in practice the table arrays will contain objects with `@id`
+links to the underlying observations whilst the `value` key will
+reference the observations `measure-property`.
+Additional metadata on
+the observation may also be present.
+An example "full" cell is [shown below](#single-cell-values).

 The `table` key contains an object with keys corresponding to
 `dimension-values` belonging to the dimension specified by `table_by`.